Oklahoma Supplemental Security Income Lawyer

 Not all income counts toward your FBR.
 Some income is exempt.
-In particular, if you are working, less than half of your monthly earnings will be counted toward the income limit.
+If you are working, less than half of your monthly earnings will be counted toward the income limit.
 Understanding this complicated system can be a challenge.
-Contact us and find out if you qualify for SSI benefits.
+Talk to an experienced SSI lawyer to find out if you qualify for benefits.

 What should I do if my SSI application is denied?

 Unfortunately, even people who should qualify for SSI sometimes have their application denied for any number of reasons.
 Sometimes, it's because the application was filled out wrong.
 Other times, the reasons are much more complex.

 Whatever the reason, it's important to appeal your denied SSI application as soon as possible.
 You only have 60 days to formally appeal your denied SSI application.
 You need to do so in writing 60 days from the date you received your SSI denial notice.
 Otherwise, you will have to start the application process all over again.